 top of page

-Suicide is a serious public health concern and a leading cause of death in the United States, with 45,979 deaths in 2020.
-This is about one death every 11 minutes.3 The number of people who think about or attempt suicide is even higher.
-In 2020, an estimated 12.2 million American adults seriously thought about suicide, 3.2 million planned a suicide attempt, and 1.2 million attempted suicide.
+Suicide is a serious public health concern and a leading cause of death in the United States, with 49,274 deaths in 2022.
+This is about one death every 11 minutes.
+The number of people who think about or attempt suicide is even higher.
+In 2022, an estimated 13.2 million American adults seriously thought about suicide, 3.8 million planned a suicide attempt, and 1.6 million attempted suicide.

 Do you need help now?